Empire, Ohio

-Empire is a village in northeastern Jefferson County, Ohio, United States, along the Ohio River.
+Empire is a village in Jefferson County, Ohio, United States, along the Ohio River.
 The population was 232 at the 2020 census.
 It is part of the Weirton–Steubenville metropolitan area.

 History

 Empire has been known by several names over the years, including Shanghai, McCoy's Station, Olive City, and Empire.
 A post office called Empire has been in operation since 1886.
 Empire was incorporated as a village in 1897.